 - Empty the steamer in the sink and add clean, distilled water to the tank.
-Fill up the tank and run the steamer again.
+Fill up the tank and rerun the steamer.

-- Do this a few more times until the vinegar smell totally evaporates from the steamer.
+- Do this a few more times until the vinegar smell evaporates from the steamer.

 - Empty the steamer and let it air dry completely.
 Keep the lid open until it dries down.